scriptrdotio/login/README.md

 ###Authorization Widget
 ####Creating the authorization widget

 As soon as the authorization widget is created, it will validate the token then keep validating the token every 10 seconds.
-The default behavior if the token is valid is being redirected to the loginPage property.
+The default behavior if the token is invalid is being redirected to the loginPage property.
 But that behavior can be overriden by passing the onTokenInvalid function.

 ```
  var authorization  = $.scriptr.authorization({onTokenValid:function(){